 The bridge was constructed for the 1908 National Exhibition and is an early example of a reinforced concrete bridge.
 It comprises of precast concrete balustrades; an in-situ reinforced concrete ribbed deck; and brick piers.
 The structure was originally coated in a concrete render to provide its monolithic appearance.

-David Narro Associates were appointed to provide a structural survey of the existing structure; specification for repairs and further material testing where required.
+Narro were appointed to provide a structural survey of the existing structure; specification for repairs and further material testing where required.
 We also advised the Conservation Architect on the finishing renders.